California v. Little Sisters of the Poor

 - HHS Mandate cases: Winning the HHS mandate cases sets an important precedent, confirming that federal agencies cannot unnecessarily force religious people to violate their beliefs in order to further a government goal.

-- Religious communities: Religious communities have the right to organize and operate according to their beliefs without the government discriminating among sincere religious.
+- Religious communities: Religious communities have the right to organize and operate according to their beliefs without fear of government interference.

 - Individual freedom: Religious individuals and organizations are free to follow their faith in all aspects of their lives, including in the workplace and not just in houses of worship.